-Toilet rugs are cut to fit around the toilet and sometimes have the carpet-like matching seat cover.
+Toilet rugs are cut to fit around the toilet and sometimes have a carpet-like matching seat cover.

-Opt for a rectangular rug placed away from the base of the toilet like this one from HGTV's Brother vs. Brother.
+Opt for a rectangular rug placed away from the base of the toilet as designer Brian Patrick Flynn did in this bright and beachy main bathroom.

 Your space may feel a little ho-hum and stuffy without a houseplant.

 You don't have to turn your home into a conservatory, but adding a little green can clear toxins in the air and bring a space to life.

 Branching out with a unique style of lampshade can add character to a space, but picking one that is too big for the lamp can make an awkward statement.

 Give your lampshade choice a bit more consideration and pick a style — and size — that's right for your room.

 See More: 12 Stylish Bedroom Lamps Under $100

 Color swatches may be helpful, but starting a big paint project without seeing the color in your space could make you end up with an unsatisfying finished project.

 Brian Patrick Flynn